 Since 2013 Agustín has been a mainstay of Rick Steves' Basque Country of Spain & France in 9 Days tour, and the passion he has for his region and for teaching is already legendary.
-Agustín also leads private tours and hikes in the Spanish and French Basque Country, which you can find on our Guides' Marketplace.
+Agustín also leads private tours and hikes in the Spanish and French Basque Country.

 What was it like to grow up in Spain's Basque Country?

 I feel very fortunate to be born and raised in the Basque Country with the access to the ocean and the beautiful mountains, and our local cuisine and wine.
 But when I was young, it was a violent time there.
 There were killings, car bombs, riots, lots of bad things happening.
 It made me interested in seeking out the peaceful places — the mountains, and the sea, and eventually other countries.

 Even when I was a small child I was hiking the mountains around here.
 As a teenager I started surfing and kayaking in the area.
 It was then that I started to be the explorer I've become.
 When I was old enough to leave home, it was in search of new rivers, mountains, and places to enjoy surfing, but also the chance to meet new people and discover new cultures.
 This opened my mind, and since then, I have never stopped traveling.

 One of the best things about working as a tour guide is how I get to meet new people from anywhere in the world and learn from them, their history, heritage, and culture.
 All this while we can be together, sharing and enjoying the great experiences that my now-peaceful region has to offer.

 What do you enjoy doing when you're not guiding groups?